pooyavahidi/content/ai/neural_networks.md

 where:
 - $a^{[1]}_n$ is the activation value of the $n^{th}$ neuron in the first layer.

+**Neurons of a Layer has the Same Activation Function**:<br>
+Although in theory mathematically we can have different activation functions for each neuron in a layer, in practice, all neurons in a layer have the same activation function.

+However, not only possible for a neural network to have some layers have different activation functions than other layers, but also it's a common practice in some architectures.
+For example, in many architectures, the hidden layers have the same activation function (like ReLU) and the output layer has a different activation function (like Softmax or Sigmoid) depending on the problem we are solving.

 ### Each Layer Learns From the Previous Layer
 This is the key reason why neural networks are so capable and can learn complex patterns from the data.
 Because they can learn **new** features from the input features, and then learn **new** features from those learned features, and so on.
 The deeper (more layers) the neural network, the more new learned features it can have, so the more complex patterns it can learn.